Residential & Commercial Medium Risk

 Air conditioning and heating system responsibility is the most contested maintenance issue in commercial leases.
 A landlord who delivers a 15-year-old HVAC system with the lease is delivering a system that may need $20,000 in repairs within the first 2 years.
 Who pays?
 It depends on the lease language — specifically whether the tenant is responsible for 'maintenance' (filter replacement and servicing) or 'maintenance and repair' (including capital replacement).
 A tenant who agrees to maintain and repair the HVAC system in a commercial lease can end up responsible for a complete system replacement costing $15,000–$40,000 depending on building size and system complexity.

-For any commercial lease where you're taking on HVAC responsibility, commission a $300–$500 HVAC inspection from an independent HVAC company before signing.
-The report documents the system's age, condition, and estimated remaining useful life.
-Use it to negotiate: either require the landlord to replace old systems before lease commencement, cap your HVAC repair responsibility at a specified annual dollar amount (e.g., $1,500/year), require the landlord to maintain a service contract for the HVAC system throughout the lease term, or negotiate a landlord responsibility for capital replacements (systems over $2,500 in cost) while you handle routine maintenance.
+For commercial leases where the tenant is taking on HVAC responsibility, a $300–$500 pre-signing inspection from an independent HVAC company is a common step.
+The report documents the system's age, condition, and estimated remaining useful life, and commonly becomes the basis for negotiated terms: the landlord replacing old systems before lease commencement, a cap on the tenant's HVAC repair responsibility at a specified annual dollar amount (e.g., $1,500/year), a landlord obligation to maintain a service contract for the HVAC system throughout the lease term, or landlord responsibility for capital replacements (systems over $2,500 in cost) while the tenant handles routine maintenance.

 Residential Tenants Have More Statutory Protection — But Not Unlimited Protection

-State habitability laws in all 50 states require residential landlords to maintain rental units in habitable condition — this means functional heat, plumbing, electrical systems, and structural integrity.
+State habitability laws in nearly all states (Arkansas is the notable exception) require residential landlords to maintain rental units in habitable condition — this means functional heat, plumbing, electrical systems, and structural integrity.
 A landlord who ignores a burst pipe or a broken furnace in winter is violating state law, not just their lease obligations.
 But 'habitability' has a floor, not a ceiling — it means 'livable,' not 'in perfect condition.'
 A broken dishwasher is probably not a habitability issue.
 A broken heating system in January is.
 When a landlord fails to make legally required repairs, you may have the right to repair and deduct costs from rent, withhold rent, or terminate the lease — depending on your state.

 Vague maintenance language creates expensive disputes.
 'Tenant shall maintain the Premises in good condition' is too broad — it could be argued to mean the tenant is responsible for everything.
-Push for language that specifies exactly what each party is responsible for.
-Landlord should be responsible for: structural elements, roof, exterior walls, parking lot, major systems (HVAC if in a gross lease context), plumbing and electrical systems outside the premises.
-Tenant should be responsible for: interior surfaces, fixtures, equipment brought in by tenant, and routine HVAC servicing (filter changes, annual inspections).
-Be specific — 'HVAC maintenance up to $1,500 per year; replacements above that amount are landlord's responsibility.'
+Better-drafted leases specify exactly what each party is responsible for.
+A common allocation puts the landlord on: structural elements, roof, exterior walls, parking lot, major systems (HVAC if in a gross lease context), plumbing and electrical systems outside the premises — and the tenant on: interior surfaces, fixtures, equipment brought in by tenant, and routine HVAC servicing (filter changes, annual inspections).
+Specificity looks like — 'HVAC maintenance up to $1,500 per year; replacements above that amount are landlord's responsibility.'

-Specify exactly what each party is responsible for — don't accept vague language.
-Cap your HVAC repair responsibility at a fixed dollar amount per year with a landlord responsibility for major replacements.
-Get an HVAC inspection before signing any commercial lease.
-In residential leases, confirm that state habitability requirements aren't being waived by the lease language.
+Negotiated maintenance clauses specify exactly what each party is responsible for — vague language is where disputes start.
+Common tenant protections include a cap on HVAC repair responsibility at a fixed dollar amount per year with landlord responsibility for major replacements, and a pre-signing HVAC inspection on any commercial lease.
+In residential leases, language that attempts to waive state habitability requirements is a recognized red flag.

 Example Language: Bad vs. Better